jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 ### 3 Kinds of Time

-A universe that has zero changes does not have time.
+A universe that has zero changes does not have time since a mind or detector observing it will have a single perception without any gaps.

 Changes in the universe happen in the 3 Layers:

 1. Aethereal
-2. Radiant
+2. Radiant (Electromagnetism in Modern Physics, 1st Element in Descartes' Physics)
-3. Material
+3. Material (Strong Force in Modern Physics, 3rd Element in Descartes' Physics)

 The changes are facilitated by 2 Layers next to them:

-1. Spatial
+1. Spatial (Spacetime in Modern Physics, 2nd Element in Descartes' Physics)

 This results in the general concept of time

-2. Convertible
+2. Convertible (Weak Force in Modern Physics, 4th Element in Descartes' Physics)

 This results in particle decay times.